 Yes.
 Each of our scholarship opportunities has a different purpose, but you are welcome to apply for any and all opportunities that you qualify for.
 Our Teacher and Librarian Scholarships provide support for the Seminar only.
-Workshop Financial Assistance provides support for the Workshop Program only.
+Workshop Fellowships provides support for the Workshop Program only.
 The Emerging Writer Awards provide support for both the Seminar and the Workshop Program.
-Complete guidelines and application criteria are here.
+Complete guidelines and application criteria can be found here.

 I really want to take a workshop and I hope to qualify for financial assistance.
 How should I go about this?

 Our typical workshop has twelve participants.
-Ten participants will pay the full fee and two will receive financial assistance.
+Generally, ten participants will pay the full fee and two will receive financial assistance.
 Workshop applicants who are able to pay the full fee are reviewed on a rolling basis; those seeking financial assistance are reviewed together at a later date.
-Therefore, applying to a workshop through the financial assistance process is much more competitive.
-If you can afford to attend without financial assistance, we recommend that you do not apply for assistance as this process will reduce your chances of being accepted into the workshop.
+Therefore, applying to a workshop through the financial assistance process is more competitive.
+If you can afford to attend without financial assistance, we recommend that you do not apply for assistance as this process may reduce your chances of being accepted into the workshop.

 We urge you to make lodging reservations as soon as possible.
-Key West is among the most sought-after winter destinations in the country and availability is limited.
+Key West is among the most sought-after winter destinations in the country, and availability is limited (there are no camping sites on Key West).
 The lodging guide on our website offers a number of good recommendations.
-Many offer discounts to KWLS participants, and all are located in old town, Key West’s walkable/bike-able historic neighborhood.
-See here: kwls.org/lodging/.
+Many offer discounts to KWLS participants, and most are located in Old Town, Key West’s walkable/bikeable historic neighborhood.
 You can also call the good people at Vacation Key West (305-295-9500) for assistance with current rates and availabilities at a number of places.

-The easiest route is to fly into Key West (airport code: EYW) — good connections are available on Delta and American via Miami, Ft.
-Lauderdale, and Atlanta; and U.S. Airways via Charlotte.
-It’s possible to save a bit of money by flying into Ft Lauderdale or Miami and taking the airport shuttle to Key West (keysshuttle.com), but keep in mind that the drive will add as much as 4-5 hours to the trip.
+The easiest route is to fly into Key West (airport code: EYW).
+Direct flights are available from an increasing number of cities, but many flights require a layover.
+It’s possible to save a bit of money by flying into Fort Lauderdale (FLL) or Miami (MIA) and taking the bus (greyhound.com) or airport shuttle to Key West (keysshuttle.com), but keep in mind that the drive will add as much as four to five hours to the trip (even longer on the bus).
 Key West itself is very small; if you stick to the options on our lodging guide, you’ll likely be able to walk from your hotel to Seminar and/or Workshop locations, and you can rent a bicycle to explore further.
 You really don’t need a car.

-Cancellations after September 30 but before December 1 will incur a $50 cancellation fee (per person) in addition to the forfeited deposit.
+Cancellations after the balance due deadline but before December 1 will incur a $50 cancellation fee (per person) in addition to the forfeited deposit.

-No refunds will be granted after December 1 except in cases of medical emergency or bereavement.
+No refunds will be granted for cancellations after December 1, except in cases of medical emergency or bereavement, at the discretion of KWLS.
 No refunds will be granted for any reason within two weeks of the start of the event for which you have registered.
 If you are not eligible for a refund, payments made will be recorded as a tax-deductible contribution to support our scholarship program.
 You’ll receive a letter to this effect for IRS purposes by the end of the year.